-Lisa Burke is serving as Secretary of the Board of Directors.
-Ms. Burke is a Board Champion on a Strategic Learning Team for GSNC.
+Lisa Burke is serving as Secretary of the Board of Directors for a third term.
 Ms. Burke was a Member at Large of the Board from 2005 - 2011.
-She served as the Chair of the Nominating Committee in 2009, a committee she has served on previously.
-A lifetime member of the Girl Scout Movement, Ms. Burke attended the past three GSUSA National Council Meetings and Conventions as a visitor, and was a chaperone in Atlanta in 2005 and Indianapolis in 2008.
+She was a Board Champion on the first Strategic Learning Team for GSNC and served as the Chair of the Nominating Committee in 2009, a committee she had served on previously.
+She has been co-chair of the Delegate Communication Committee for three years.
+A lifetime member of the Girl Scout Movement, Ms. Burke has attended three GSUSA National Council Sessions/ Conventions as a visitor, a chaperone in Atlanta in 2005 and Indianapolis in 2008, and was a National Delegate at the 2011 and 2014 National Conventions.

-The mother of two Girl Scouts and a Boy Scout, she has been both Troop Cookie Manager and QSP Manager in the Oyster Bay Association, where she lives.
-A graduate of SUNY at Plattsburg with a degree in education, Ms. Burke is the owner and President of “A Business Contracting Corp” - in business for over 30 years.
+The mother of two Girl Scouts and a Boy Scout, she has been both Troop Cookie Manager and Fall Product Manager in the Oyster Bay Association, where she lives.
+A graduate of SUNY at Plattsburg with a degree in education, Ms. Burke is the owner and President of “A Business Contracting Corp,” which has been in business for over 30 years.

 Donna Ceravolo is Executive Director/CEO of Girl Scouts of Nassau County, where she is responsible for the direction of 20,000 girls, 7,000 adult volunteers, and the management of a staff of 54.
 Prior to becoming a professional Girl Scout, Ms. Ceravolo was chief executive officer of the YWCA of Brooklyn, an organization committed to the empowerment of women and the elimination of racism.
 She was honored as a Woman of Distinction by the YWCA of Brooklyn, where she also received the Sojourner Truth Award for Racial Justice in 2000.
 In 2005 she accepted a Women of Valor Award from the Sisterhood of Temple Emanu-El in Long Beach.